-Maria Lind, Faculty at Large, is a curator, writer, and educator based in Stockholm and Berlin.
-She is currently the councilor of culture at the Swedish embassy, Moscow.
-She was the director of Stockholm’s Tensta konsthall 2011-18, the artistic director of the 11th Gwangju Biennale, the director of the graduate program, Center for Curatorial Studies, Bard College (2008-2010), and director of Iaspis in Stockholm (2005-2007).
-From 2002-2004, she was the director of Kunstverein München and in 1998, co-curator of Europe’s itinerant biennial, Manifesta 2 in Luxembourg.
-In 2015, she curated Future Light for the first Vienna Biennial, and in 2019 she co-curated the Art Encounters Biennial in Timisoara.
-She has taught widely since the early 1990s, including as a professor of artistic research at the Art Academy in Oslo 2015-18.
-Currently, she is a lecturer at Konstfack’s CuratorLab.
-She has contributed widely to newspapers, magazines, catalogs, and other publications.
+Maria Lind, Faculty at Large, is a curator, writer and educator from Stockholm.
+She is currently serving as the counsellor of culture at the embassy of Sweden, Moscow.
+She was the director of Stockholm’s Tensta konsthall 2011-18, the artistic director of the 11th Gwangju Biennale, the director of the graduate program, Center for Curatorial Studies, Bard College (2008-2010) and director of Iaspis in Stockholm (2005-2007).
+From 2002-2004 she was the director of Kunstverein München and in 1998, co-curator of Europe’s itinerant biennial, Manifesta 2 in Luxembourg.
+In 2015 she curated Future Light for the first Vienna Biennial, and in 2019 she co-curated the Art Encounters Biennial in Timisoara.
+She has taught widely since the early 1990s, including as professor of artistic research at the Art Academy in Oslo 2015-18.
+Currently she is a lecturer at Konstfack’s CuratorLab.
+She has contributed widely to newspapers, magazines, catalogues and other publications.
 She is the 2009 recipient of the Walter Hopps Award for Curatorial Achievement.
-In 2010, Selected Maria Lind Writing was published by Sternberg Press, and Seven Years: The Rematerialization Art from 2011 to 2017 appeared in the fall of 2019.
-Artforum, and many others.
+In 2010 Selected Maria Lind Writing was published by Sternberg Press, and Seven Years: The Rematerialization Art from 2011 to 2017 appeared in the fall of 2019.